-Source: Report of the Finance Committee (1970) and Recapitulation Sheet, Board of Assessors.
+Source: Report of the Finance Committee (1970) and Recapitulation Sheet, 106 Of 183

 The largest category of municipal expenditures is for education represents 42.2% of the total municipal expenditures.
-This is follow public works and engineering (16.72%), pensions, insurance and following (6.58%) fire (6.17%), and police (5.21%).
+This is follow public works and engineering (16.72%), pensions, insurance and followargaining (6.58%) fire (6.17%), and police (5.21%).

-With this money the town provides its residents with an educators of fifteen (15) schools instructing about 9,400 students, three (3), the eighteen (18) playgrounds, and a cemetery.
-In addition, it maintains mately 125 miles of streets, sidewalks, water lines, storm and sentangent and approximately 15,000 trees.
-It operates seven (7) fire companies total force of one hundred twentyone (121) firemen and a police force of (90); both of these providing 24 hr./day - 7 day/week services; for more, the town provides counseling, inspection, health, drug treatment ans' assistance, and record keeping services for the townspeople.
-Persent town subsidizes the operation of the Metropolitan Mass Transis and the operation of county government.
+With this money the town provides its residents with an education of fifteen (15) schools instructing about 9,400 students; three (3) the eighteen (18) playgrounds, and a cemetery.
+In addition, it maintained match 125 miles of streets, sidewalks, water lines, storm and sanitar, and approximately 15,000 trees.
+It operates seven (7) fire companies not total force of one hundred twentyone (121) firemen and a police force of (90); both of these providing 24 hr./day - 7 day/week services can more, the town provides counseling, inspection, health, drug treatment and assistance, and record keeping services for the townspeople.
+Because the town subsidizes the operation of the Metropolitan Mass Transit Systal